KenOcheltree/ilab-open/Developer.md

 2. Select a Google Account to use with Colab.

-3. If you do not have a Google account, choose Sign in and on the SIgn In page, select Create account at the lower right.
+3. If you do not have a Google account, choose Sign in and on the Sign In page, select Create account at the lower right.
 Proceed though the steps to create a Google Account and then come back to the [Colab Sign In page](https://colab.research.google.com/) and sign in with your account

 4. Once signed into your Google account, go to the [Colab Plan page](https://colab.research.google.com/signup?utm_source=notebook_settings&utm_medium=link&utm_campaign=premium_gpu_selector).

 <img src="./images/ColabPlan.png" width=700>

 5. Select one of the four offered plans, since all give access to a GPU with memory of at least 18 GB.
-A typical single Instructlab run on a GPU will incur charges of one to two dollars.
+A typical single InstructLab run on a GPU will incur charges of one to two dollars.
 After selecting a plan, you will have to pay for it before you can use the GPU.

 ## Step 2.
 Place your Hugging Face Token in Colab
 1. Go to the [Hugging Face site](https://huggingface.co/).
 If you have previously created a login with HuggingFace, select **Log In** and provide your credentials.
 Otherwise, select Sign Up and create a free HuggingFace account.